zenomt/jsonld-terse/api.md

 HTTP Requests and Responses
 ---------------------------
+This memo defines a profile of additional constraints on the Terse Profile for JSON-LD, as well as additional semantics.
+This derived profile is identified by the URI [`http://zenomt.com/ns/terse-api`][TERSE-API], and it is signaled in `Content-Type` and other places by adding its URI to the `profile` parameter of the Terse JSON-LD media-type:

-Content-Type: `application/ld+json; profile="http://zenomt.com/ns/jsonld-terse http://zenomt.com/ns/terse-api"`
+> `application/ld+json; profile="http://zenomt.com/ns/jsonld-terse http://zenomt.com/ns/terse-api"`

-Requests and responses **SHOULD** use `Accept` with that content-type where appropriate to indicate support of this API.
+Requests and responses **SHOULD** use `Accept` with that media-type where appropriate to indicate support of this API.

 Normal RESTful use of methods: